In mid-2020, New Relic released a newer user model, referred to as the New Relic One user model.

 Custom groups can have either our default standard roles, or custom roles.

 A basic user's abilities aren't directly related to roles.
 A basic user can best be described as having the All product admin role but without access to most of our curated UI experiences (learn more about user type).

 Roles are a set of capabilities.
 A capability is defined as the ability to do a specific New Relic task, like 'Delete alert conditions' (learn more about capabilities).

 We provide some default standard roles (below).
 Pro and Enterprise tier accounts can also create custom roles.

 Our standard roles are default sets of capabilities that satisfy some commonly needed use cases.
-These standard roles are assigned to our default Admin and User groups, but you can also assign these roles to a custom group.

-Standard roles include:
+Our standard roles include:

 Provides ability to manage subscriptions and billing, and read-only access to the rest of the platform.